 5 Surprising Health Benefits of Infrared Heating

-1. Immune System Boost
+1. A Stronger Immune System

 An infrared heater generates warm wavelengths that our bodies absorb naturally.
-This extra heat helps our capillaries expand naturally which increases oxygenation and regeneration of red blood.
+This extra heat helps our capillaries expand which increases oxygenation and regeneration of red blood.
 Both of which are extremely important for detoxifying our major organs.

 White blood cell numbers are increased by using infrared heating, which boosts our immune system.